The Story of Joy

 I was eight months pregnant with our second kiddo.
 Waddling stage.

 My mom and dad were in Toronto visiting us over the holidays.
-Our oldest had just turned 1, and Eric and I hadn’t gone to a movie in over a year.
-Without family nearby, we just didn’t go out.
-So when my parents offered to watch him, we said yes.
-Let’s go see a movie!
+Our oldest had just turned 1, and Eric and I hadn’t gone out together in over a year.
+So when my parents offered to watch him, we decided to go for it.
+Let’s see a movie!

 We looked for something with the earliest start time - to better our chances of staying awake.
-I also didn’t want to watch anything about death or something too emotional.
-My gram had passed away that year and I was having a really hard time with it.
+I didn’t want to watch anything about death or something too emotional.
+Grandma Lainie (I was named after her, my Mom’s mom) had passed away that year and I was having a really hard time with it.
 I wanted to watch something light and funny.

 We went to see the movie, Joy.
 It seemed safe enough.